mmomtchev/Forez/README.md

 #### Guy of Acre

 De la Mure mentions the adoption of a certain Guy of Acre, a squire.
 Born in the Holy Land he traveled back to France with him.
 De la Mure mentions him - once during the Barons Crusade and once during the Seventh Crusade.
 This is a further indication for his confusion between Guy IV and Guy V ([4], page 231 and page 250).
-The will of Guy IV mentions a certain Guillaume, but it is not clear of this is the same one (!!*reference*).
+The will of Guy IV mentions a certain Guillaume, but it is not clear if this is the same one (!!*reference*).
 De la Mure, in his account of the Barons Crusade, that he misattrbutes to Guy V, mentions that immediately after his return from the Holy Land, Guy of Forez granted a domain to Alfonso of Brienne ([4], page 246).
 The most likely explanation is that this event took place during the Barons Crusade and that the adoptive parent is Guy IV who never returned from it, with Guy of Acre being the adoptive name of Alfonso.
 However this is based on circumstantial evidence - which is the similarity of the background of Alfonso of Brienne to Guy of Acre and the fact that no other person has been identified as Guy of Acre.

 #### Recipient of a relic, piece of the True Cross from the Knights Templar